Jsyro/seng371/README.md

 4. Rails

 ##3 The results of your experiment
 Rails was found to have a significant and steady number of restructure, most of which featured a transition from a ring structure to a deeper, more functionality driven tree structure.
-JQuery Mobile however was found to have a very few restructures during it's elaboration.
+JQuery Mobile however was found to have a very few restructures during it's beginning.
 As JQuery Mobile grew larger though, there was an attempt to restructure the code and filesystem into a more maintainable state, but the frequency of revisions continued to dwindle.

 ##4 An analysis of these results